GowtherZil/easy_tbot/docs/quick/handlers.md

 # Handlers

-> Handlers defines what shall our bot do when some related event is trigered on Telegram.
+> Handlers define what shall our bot do when some related event is trigered on Telegram.

 ## The handlers types are